WenyinWei/sinupy/README.md

 ## Usage Tips

+- Unstable APIs

+    The APIs are not stable now, please contact Wenyin Wei (wenyin.wei.ww@gmail.com) for face-to-face communication to save your time.
+Though unstable, they are *easy to understand*, if the user is familiar with Python enough, he or she can easily recognize the techniques and tricks the package uses.

+    The jupyter notebooks in the `sinupy/nb` folder are complete and self-contained to allow the newcoming users to understand how the code works.

 - Consider the users of this package are scientists who spend a lot of time on the decution of physical formulas, *the attributes in any classes in sinupy are intentionally set public without leading underscores* `_`.

 - Sympy Variable Name Crash